"There is no such thing as failure in creativity and composition. Procrastination is also not a bad thing... you're creating the entire time."

 Akira returned to the Zipper Hall stage in March 2012 with a solo recital accompanied by Michael Sushel.
 In September 2013, he paired with the Dream Orchestra in a concert of Liszt, Rachmaninov and several original works.
 Since then, Akira has appeared as a performer/lecturer as part of the Great Speaker Series at the Beach Club in Santa Monica benefiting the California State Parks Foundation; soloed with the Southeast Symphony; and has played multiple engagements at the Huntington Library President's house for their donor dinners.

-Akira founded the Los Angeles Inception Orchestra in 2017 and is thrilled to be combining his love of classical piano & composition and his producing skills in spearheading the organization.
+Akira founded the Los Angeles Inception Orchestra Young Composers Mentoring Program in 2017 and is thrilled to be combining his love of classical piano & composition and his producing skills in spearheading the organization.
 He led their debut concert in 2019 premiering his orchestration of "Pictures at an Exhibition".
-In 2020, he produced and moderated their 12-hour virtual conference.
+In November 2020, he produced and moderated their 12-hour virtual conference and their culmination virtual event in August 2021.

 He is grateful to everyone who has made Inception the success that it has become.